SL Green Realty Corp. (NYSE:SLG) Announces Dividend of $0.31

 SL Green Realty has raised its dividend by an average of 21.6% per year over the last three years.
 SL Green Realty has a dividend payout ratio of 1,243.3% meaning the company cannot currently cover its dividend with earnings alone and is relying on its balance sheet to cover its dividend payments.
 Analysts expect SL Green Realty to earn $7.36 per share next year, which means the company should continue to be able to cover its $3.73 annual dividend with an expected future payout ratio of 50.7%.

 Several hedge funds have recently bought and sold shares of SLG.
 Levin Capital Strategies L.P. purchased a new stake in shares of SL Green Realty in the 4th quarter valued at $201,000.
-Penserra Capital Management LLC raised its holdings in shares of SL Green Realty by 139.6% in the 4th quarter.
-Penserra Capital Management LLC now owns 3,040 shares of the real estate investment trust’s stock valued at $217,000 after buying an additional 1,771 shares during the period.
-Paradigm Financial Partners LLC purchased a new stake in shares of SL Green Realty in the 4th quarter valued at $410,000.
-LPL Financial LLC purchased a new stake in shares of SL Green Realty in the 3rd quarter valued at $489,000.
-Finally, Stifel Financial Corp raised its holdings in shares of SL Green Realty by 47.8% in the 4th quarter.
-Stifel Financial Corp now owns 14,840 shares of the real estate investment trust’s stock valued at $1,064,000 after buying an additional 4,799 shares during the period.
+Penserra Capital Management LLC increased its holdings in SL Green Realty by 139.6% during the 4th quarter.
+Penserra Capital Management LLC now owns 3,040 shares of the real estate investment trust’s stock worth $217,000 after purchasing an additional 1,771 shares during the period.
+Paradigm Financial Partners LLC purchased a new stake in SL Green Realty during the 4th quarter worth about $410,000.
+LPL Financial LLC purchased a new stake in SL Green Realty during the 3rd quarter worth about $489,000.
+Finally, Stifel Financial Corp increased its holdings in SL Green Realty by 47.8% during the 4th quarter.
+Stifel Financial Corp now owns 14,840 shares of the real estate investment trust’s stock worth $1,064,000 after purchasing an additional 4,799 shares during the period.
 Hedge funds and other institutional investors own 86.63% of the company’s stock.

-SLG has been the topic of a number of research analyst reports.
-TheStreet lowered SL Green Realty from a “b-” rating to a “c+” rating in a research note on Friday, January 28th.
-StockNews.com initiated coverage on SL Green Realty in a research note on Thursday, March 31st.
-They issued a “hold” rating on the stock.
-Truist Financial lowered SL Green Realty from a “buy” rating to a “hold” rating and lowered their price target for the stock from $87.00 to $85.00 in a research note on Monday, March 28th.
-Deutsche Bank Aktiengesellschaft lowered their price objective on SL Green Realty from $82.00 to $81.00 and set a “buy” rating on the stock in a research note on Thursday, April 14th.
-Finally, Barclays boosted their price objective on SL Green Realty from $83.00 to $88.00 and gave the stock an “overweight” rating in a research note on Tuesday, March 29th.
-Ten investment analysts have rated the stock with a hold rating and two have issued a buy rating to the company’s stock.
-According to data from MarketBeat.com, SL Green Realty has a consensus rating of “Hold” and an average price target of $83.61.

 About SL Green Realty (Get Rating)